 Water the tree once planted and keep the soil moist for the first year after planting in the landscape.
 Supplement natural rainfall to ensure that the original root ball doesn't dry out as the roots eventually spread out into the soil.
 Irrigation during a drought is essential.

 Cover the soil around the trunk of the Schubert chokecherry with a 3- to 4-inch layer of organic mulch.
-Extend the mulch 2 to 3 feet beyond the farthest reach of branch tips.
+Extend the mulch 2 to 3 feet beyond the farthest reach of branch tips, but pull it away from the plant's base.
 The mulch decomposes to release nutrients into the soil, deters weeds and keeps the soil cool and moist over the summer.
 Replenish and extend the mulch annually as needed to keep it at a depth between 2 and 4 inches.

 Trim off suckering shoots under the tree in early spring and again in late summer.
 Prune them at the base to cut them flush with the surface root or the soil level.
 Failure to constantly remove suckers eventually creates a thicket of plants rather than a singular, one-trunked tree specimen in the garden.

 The leaves, stems, bark and seed pit in the chokecherry contain toxins.
 Thus, do not plant this tree where domesticated livestock like sheep, cows, goats or horses could potentially gnaw on the plant for a snack.

 Also, the USDA remarks that although children or adults who eat a fruit seed won't likely get sick, large amounts of seeds or kids who choose to chew on chokecherry twigs will experience sickness and potentially acute poisoning.